-In the construction industry, warranties are unusual documents.
-The two parties to the warranty (the companies who sign the contract) rarely meet.
-The parties have little communication with or control over the other.
+Warranties, in construction, are unusual documents.
+The two parties (the companies who sign the warranty) rarely meet and have little communication with and no control over each other.
+A warranty is:

 a contract entered into between a member of the project team (the warrantor) and a tenant, purchaser or funder (the beneficiary) which is collateral to – and depends upon the terms of – a contract already in existence between the warrantor and her employer

 As a result of a warranty, the warrantor promises to the beneficiary to perform her existing obligations under her contract and allow the beneficiary to bring a claim if she doesn’t.

 Q1: does the warranty accurately identify the underlying contract (and have you got a copy of that?)

 - Which members of the project team are providing warranties?

 - What forms of warranty are being offered and are they worth having?

 - Is your client on the list of categories of potential beneficiaries?